 While all chapters strive to create better men and women, each chapter is different and has a different personality.
 The goal of recruitment is to determine if Greek life is for you and where you find the best fit.

 Recruitment is different for Interfraternity Council (oversees the fraternities) and Panhellenic Council (oversees the sororities).
 During recruitment week at the beginning of each semester, each chapter hosts multiple recruitment events so that they can get to know you and you can get to know them.

 At the conclusion of recruitment, chapters issue bids, which are an invitation to join the organization.
 By accepting a bid, you are accepting membership in a particular fraternity or sorority.

 Interested in recruitment?
-Contact the Interfraternity Council (IFC) president, Jeff Marquardt, for more information.
+Contact the Interfraternity Council (IFC) president, Anders Osell, for more information.